shoderico/MauiCrudApp.Common/README.md

 This sets up your project to leverage the library’s navigation, change tracking, and dialog features.

-#### 3. **Add Features with the Item Template**
+#### 3. **Adding Features with the Item Template**

-The **MauiCrudApp.ItemTemplate** lets you quickly add new features to the `Features/` folder of your project.
-When you add a new item named `Feature1` using the template, it generates a fully structured feature module:
+The **.NET MAUI: MauiCrudApp: Add Feature** item template allows you to add new feature components to a user-created folder under the `Features/` directory in your project.
+Instead of automatically creating a feature folder, the template now requires you to manually create a folder (e.g., `Device`) under `Features/`.
+You can then use the template to generate view models, navigation parameters, and pages within that folder.

+For example, if you create a folder named `Device` and use the template to add a feature named `ScanDevice`, the following structure is generated:

 ```
 ├── YourCreatedProject/
 │   ├── Features/
-│   │   ├── Feature1/
+│   │   ├── Device/
 │   │   │   ├── ViewModels/
-│   │   │   │   ├── Feature1ViewModel.cs     # View model for the feature
+│   │   │   │   ├── ScanDeviceViewModel.cs     # View model for the feature
-│   │   │   │   ├── Feature1Parameter.cs     # Navigation parameter for the feature
+│   │   │   │   ├── ScanDeviceParameter.cs     # Navigation parameter for the feature
 │   │   │   ├── Views/
-│   │   │   │   ├── Feature1Page.xaml        # XAML for the feature’s UI
+│   │   │   │   ├── ScanDevicePage.xaml        # XAML for the feature’s UI
-│   │   │   │   ├── Feature1Page.xaml.cs     # Code-behind for the feature page
+│   │   │   │   ├── ScanDevicePage.xaml.cs     # Code-behind for the feature page
 ```

-To add a new feature:
+##### Steps to Add a New Feature

+1. In your project, manually create a folder under `Features/` (e.g., `Device`).
-1. In Visual Studio, right-click the `Features/` folder in Solution Explorer.
+2. In Visual Studio, right-click the `Device` folder in Solution Explorer.
-2. Select **Add > New Item**.
+3. Select **Add > New Item**.
-3. Choose the **MauiCrudApp.ItemTemplate** and name it (e.g., `Feature1`).
+4. Choose the **.NET MAUI: MauiCrudApp: Add Feature** and enter a name (e.g., `ScanDevice`).
+5. Click **Add** to generate the feature components:
+   - If `ViewModels/` or `Views/` folders do not exist in the target folder, they are automatically created.
+   - The template generates the view model (`ScanDeviceViewModel.cs`), navigation parameter (`ScanDeviceParameter.cs`), XAML page (`ScanDevicePage.xaml`), and code-behind (`ScanDevicePage.xaml.cs`).

+##### Why This Change?

+This updated approach allows greater flexibility, as a single feature folder (e.g., `Device`) can contain multiple view models and pages.
+For example, you can add `ScanDevice`, `ListDevice`, or other related components under the same `Device` folder, enabling better organization for features with multiple UI components.

-4. The template generates the view model, navigation parameter, XAML page, and code-behind, ready to integrate with the library’s navigation and change-tracking features.
+The generated files are pre-configured to integrate seamlessly with the library’s navigation and change-tracking features.

 These templates streamline your workflow, letting you focus on building great apps with **MauiCrudApp.Common**! 🚀